brandall10/mygames/README.md

 - I mostly reused erb templates from the API.
 The instructions appeared to focus on functionality, so I elected to skip making it nicer than this.
 - Forms are using tag builders as there is no ORM present, the controllers interface directly with the client-side GameLibrary API.
 One could elect to use ActiveModel to wrap the API calls and use object based form builders.

+Lastly, my commits that go to master are never this scattered/messy.
+I always squash commits in the scope of a PR branch with an eye on things that could be atomically revertable.
+Same with migrations, I always ensure revertability.

 ## Task Instructions

 ### For validating the application